Care and Cleaning of Your Oxygen Equipment

 Whether you use compressed oxygen gas, liquid oxygen or a concentrator, a long length of tubing connects the oxygen source to your nasal cannula or mask.
 This tubing should never be more than 25 feet long in order to get the proper dose of oxygen to your airways.
 You may need to relocate your tank or concentrator to a central location in your home that allows your 25-foot tubing to reach wherever needed.

-Most experts suggest to replace this tubing only once every 6 to 12 months.
-You don’t need to clean it, but you should inspect it regularly for cracking or wear and tear.
-If you have pets, be sure they haven’t been chewing on the tubing.
+Most experts suggest replacing this tubing only once every 6 to 12 months.
+You don't need to clean it, but you should inspect it regularly for cracking or wear and tear.
+If you have pets, be sure they haven't been chewing on the tubing.

 If the prescribed oxygen flow rate is 4L/min or greater, it can be very drying to the nasal passages.
 In these cases, a humidifier bottle attached to the oxygen delivery device can help prevent irritation.

 If you're using a humidifier bottle, you will need to clean it regularly, similarly to the nasal cannula tubing:

 - Next, soak it in the vinegar and water solution described above.

 - Rinse with hot water and let dry.

 - Refill with distilled water.
 (Gallon jugs can be bought cheaply at your local grocery.)

 - Reattach the bottle, making sure the lid is securely screwed on.